 3. Find the platform that works for you

 There are several different programs to help you meet with your students.
-Selecting the best one may be partially personal preference, but also consider the overall flexibility of the program, your comfort level, and the compatibility of real-time teaching tools, like free online whiteboards.
+Selecting the best one may be partially a personal preference, but also consider the overall flexibility of the program, your comfort level, and the compatibility of real-time teaching tools, like free online whiteboards.

 Common platforms for tutoring include Zoom or Skype, for example.
 Having a reliable form of video chat is essential for effective tutoring online.
 If teaching math or science, or other subjects where you will need a chalkboard type experience, consider using a virtual whiteboard, like idroo, or baiboard, or Scribblar to assist with lessons.

 Also important is document sharing.
-Trello, Google doc, Dropbox, or Dropmark will allow you and your students to collaborate on papers, quizzes, and other materials.
+Trello, Google Docs, Dropbox, or Dropmark will allow you and your students to collaborate on papers, quizzes, and other materials.
 They are all relatively easy to use and can provide a similar document sharing experience.

 Before you get started with online tutoring, you want to take a little time to get comfortable with your chosen equipment, video platform, virtual whiteboard, and your file-sharing programs.
 By familiarizing yourself with these tools, you will create a seamless experience that mimics in-person one-on-one tutoring that your students will appreciate.

-4. Plan your lessons
+4. Plan your online tutoring lessons

 Before getting started with your tutoring sessions, you need to identify your student’s overall goals.
-A teacher planner can hep you writing it all down.
+A teacher planner can help you writing it all down.
 Why are they seeking out online tutoring?
 Do they need extra help, prefer the one on one instruction, or are they trying to supplement their classroom experience only?
 Having a sit down meeting with your clients beforehand will help you determine the best way to proceed with lessons.

 Every student is different in terms of how they learn.
 When students are looking for a tutor, they want one-on-one attention to be successful.
 Understanding your students’ learning styles will help a new or established tutor tremendously.
 Not everyone learns the same way, so before creating a lesson plan for your students, consider using a questionnaire or other mechanism better to understand each of your student’s specific learning styles.